-The Company has a stock option plan (the "Plan") available to its employees, officers, directors and consultants which has been approved by the shareholders on August 20, 2015.
+The Company has a stock option plan (the "Plan") available to its employees, officers, directors and consultants which was approved by the shareholders on June 28, 2016.
 The number of common shares is limited to 10% of the Company's issued and outstanding shares.